 raywest

 Brian Katcher

-Answer: Totally agree with the other answer but would add that movie scenes are filmed multiple times over many hours to get the best result.
-In a restaurant scene, if an order is being brought to the table, it's easier with simpler food, like a T-bone steak, that won't make a mess, spill, smell, or wilt under hot lights.
+Answer: Totally agree with the other answer but would add that movie scenes are filmed multiple times over many hours or even several days to get the best result.
+In a restaurant scene, if an order is being served, it's easier with simpler food, like a T-bone steak, that won't make a mess, spill, smell, or wilt under hot lights.
+It also keeps the audience from being distracted by hearing some fancy menu item being ordered and then wondering what it is.
 Realistic-looking prop food may also be used, so simpler is better, easier, and more efficient.

+raywest